Medhat-Elassi/Predict-Student-Score/README.md

 # Predict-Student-Score
-Predict the percentage of student based on the number of study hours using a simple linear regression model.
+Predict the score percentage of a student based on the number of study hours using a simple linear regression model.
 Data can be found at http://bit.ly/w-data